stevehemingway/stevehemingway.github.io/content/Trading/September/22_september.md

 The so called "FinCEN files" leak has indicated that the usual suspects have been involved in money laundering.
 HSBC, Barclays, JPM, Deutsche, StanChart all are fingered.
 It doesn't seem to have made any difference to their share prices: I don't suppose anybody was surprised, or cares very much.
-Stanchart share price went up 1.3% today, at 11:47 as I write this.
+Stanchart share price was up 1.3% today, as of 11:47 as I write this.